Seed Testing - Objective

 The objective of seed germination testing is to obtain information with respect to the planting value of the seed and to provide results which could be used to compare the value of different seed lots.

-Germination of a seed lot in a laboratory is the emergence and development of the seedling to a stage where the aspect of its essential structures indicates whether or not it is able to develop further in to a satisfactory plant under favourable condition in soil.
+Germination of a seed lot in a laboratory is the emergence and development of the seedling to a stage where the aspect of its essential structures indicates whether or not it is able to develop further in to a satisfactory plant under favorable condition in soil.

 The essential structures are well developed and intact root system, hypocotyl, plumule and one or two cotyledons according to the species.